wodim/wow-discord-rich-presence/README.md

 Important: this requires a bit of patience and setup to make it work, so bear with me.

-I play WotLK so this may not work on other versions of WoW, but you are welcome to try and tell me if it does.
+I play Vanilla and WotLK so this may not work on other versions of WoW, but you are welcome to try and tell me if it does.

 ## Requirements